jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 command-line option customizes the controller name, allowing to run more than one HAProxy Ingress in the same cluster.
 Configuring `--controller-class=staging` would listen to IngressClasses whose controller name is `haproxy-ingress.github.io/controller/staging`.
+* `--full-controller-name`: Same as `--controller-class`, but defines the fully qualified controller name instead of just its suffix. `--controller-class` is ignored if this option is configured, and `haproxy-ingress.github.io/controller` is used by default if both options are missing.
 * `--ingress-class-precedence`: defines if IngressClass resource should take precedence over kubernetes.io/ingress.class annotation if both are defined and conflicting.
 * `--watch-ingress-without-class`: defines if this controller should also listen to ingress resources